britneywright/britneywright.github.io/_posts/2014-07-01-boost-energy.md

 ---
 layout: post
-title: Happiness Project Month One - Boost Energy
+title: "Happiness Project Month One: Boost Energy"
-categories: happiness_project
+categories:
+- Happiness Project
 ---

 Happy Canada Day!
 Also the official start of Rails Girls Summer of Code!
 And last, but certainly not least, the start of my happiness project!